Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 UDPipe is a free software distributed under the Mozilla Public License 2.0 and the linguistic models are free for non-commercial use and distributed under the CC BY-NC-SA license, although for some models the original data used to create the model may impose additional licensing conditions.
 UDPipe is versioned using Semantic Versioning.

 Copyright 2017 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University, Czech Republic.

-The numbers in the table above are based on the pretrained model.
-I quickly retrained on the Lassy Small dataset with all default settings.
-That resulted in a model that is a few points worse than the pretrained model, most notably for LAS/UAS.

-TODO: Training on larger dataset, and with proper settings

 ## [jPTDP](https://github.com/datquocnguyen/jPTDP.git)